-China slaps trade bans on Taiwan over Pelosi visit
+China slaps trade bans on Taiwan over Pelosi's visit

-TAIPEI (BLOOMBERG) - China halted some trade with Taiwan in retaliation for the high-profile visit of US House Speaker Nancy Pelosi to the island.
+TAIPEI (BLOOMBERG) - China halted some trade with Taiwan in retaliation for the high-profile visit of United States House Speaker Nancy Pelosi to the island.

 China's General Administration of Customs said in a statement on Wednesday (Aug 3) that some fish and fruit imports were suspended due to excessive pesticide residue detected "multiple times" on products since last year, as well as some frozen fish packages that tested positive for coronavirus in June.

 The Ministry of Commerce said in a separate statement it banned natural sand exports based on provisions of related law, but gave no further details.

 Beijing has often targeted Taiwan's agricultural industry for punishment over political issues.
 Many of southern Taiwan's fruit-producing regions are typically bastions of political support for President Tsai Ing-wen's Democratic Progressive Party, which advocates for Taiwan's formal independence.